baidu/puck/README.md

 IP2COS is a transform method that convert IP distance to cos distance.
 The distance value in search result is always L2.

-Puck use a compressed vectors(after PQ) instead of the original vectors, the memory cost just over to 1/4 of the original vectors by default.
+Puck uses a compressed vectors(after PQ) instead of the original vectors, the memory cost is just over to 1/4 of the original vectors by default.
 With the increase of datasize, Puck's advantage is more obvious.
-Tinker need save relationships of similarity points, the memory cost is more than the original vectors (less than Nmslib) by default.
+Tinker's needs save relationships of similarity points, the memory cost is more than the original vectors (less than Nmslib) by default.
 More performance details in benchmarks.
 Please see [this readme](./ann-benchmarks/README.md) for more details.

 ## Linux install